VirtualDharm/practice/RevisionNotes/Html.md

 Local Storage data is not deleted automatically when the current browser window is closed.
 # Data attribute:
 lets you assign custom data to an element to store more information or data when no suitable HTML5 element or attribute exists.

+# Top 50 Html questions:
+# image map :
+It helps link different kinds of web pages using a single image.
+The image map can be used for defining shapes in the images that are made part of the image mapping process.